mrdoob/three.js/threejs/lessons/threejs-setup.md

 If you haven't read that yet you might want to start there.

-Before we go any further we need to talk about setting up your computer to do developement.
+Before we go any further we need to talk about setting up your computer to do development.
 In particular, for security reasons, WebGL cannot use images from your hard drive directly.
 That means in order to do development you need to use a web server.
 Fortunately development web servers are super easy to setup and use.